Westgate House 6

 Sleeps 6 1 Well Behaved Dog

-Two flights of internal stairs to apartment.
-Entrance hall.
+Two flights of internal stairs to apartment: Entrance hall.
 Bedroom 1, with king size bed, wardrobe, drawers.
-Lounge, large room with comfy seating, T.V/DVD, Xbox, Hifi/radio, electric fire.
+Lounge, large room with comfy seating, TV/DVD, Xbox, Hifi/radio, electric fire.
 Bedroom 2, double bed, wardrobe.
-Kitchen/dining room, with electric cooker, fridge/freezer, washing machine, dishwasher, T.V. views of the countryside, microwave.
+Kitchen/dining room, with electric cooker, fridge/freezer, washing machine, dishwasher, microwave, TV, views of the countryside,.
 Bedroom 3, twin beds, wardrobe.
-Shower room, double shower, W.C. whb.
-Unlimited BT Wifi.
+Shower room, double shower, WC, whb.
+Unlimited BT WiFi.
 Parking space for 1 car.
 Rent inclusive of electricity and central heating.
 Duvets, bed linen and towels provided.
 No smoking only.
 3pm takeover.

 The town of Pembroke is steeped in history, dating back to the 11th century when Arnulf of Mongomery raised an earth and timber fortification on the banks of the Pembroke River.
 Although something of an outpost, it was considered to be of sufficient strategic value to justify progressive strengthening over the next 150 years, the first stone structure on the site dating from the middle of the 13th Century.
 William de Valence, one time Mayor of Pembroke, is thought to have been responsible for girdling the town with walls at some time during this period.